Spin-forbidden reactions: Non-adiabatic transition

 in which the spin-orbit coupling derived off the diagonal Hamiltonian matrix element between two electronic states (H12), the relative slope of the two surfaces at the crossing seam [F(Δ)], the reduced mass of the system through its movement along the hopping coordinate (μ), and the kinetic energy of the system passing through the crossing point (E) are used.

 It is useful to note that when Eh < Ec (when below the minimum energy crossing point) the probability of hopping between spin states is null.

-An example of a spin-forbidden reaction

-One example showing the slowing effect of spin-forbidden reaction takes place when Fe(CO)x is placed under CO pressure.
-Transitions from x = 2,3,4 to x = 3,4,5 demonstrate a slowing rate when the reactant is in a triplet ground state but the product is in a singlet ground state.
-In the case of Fe(CO)x, when x = 2, 3, 4 the iron exists as a triplet in ground state; when x = 5, the iron exists as a singlet in ground state.
-The kinetics of said system can be represented by: